 But Marighella also has a a few contradictions.
-The protagonist tells his wife that he would never pick the US to live, yet the film director Wagner Moura lives in Los Angeles.
-There is a much more significant paradox.
 While criticising US imperialism and the Brazilian mainstream media from a political point-of-view, Marighella embraces both institutions wholeheartedly from an aesthetic and formal perspective.
 The film is structured like a conventional Hollywood caper, or a Brazilian television series.
 The language is formulaic.
 And the film is too long at 150 minutes.
 A very large number of people left the cinema in the first hour.
 Marighella does not elicit profound reactions.
-No one laughed out loud, no one cried.
+No one laughed out loud, but no one cried.

 Another contradiction is that the film was co-produced by Globo Filmes.
 The Globo group was a staunch supporter of the military dictatorship.
 It described the 1964 coup as “divine intervention”, and it grew to become the largest media conglomerate in the country thanks to its unwavering support of the military regime.
 In 2016, it supported yet another coup d’etat.
-Marighella eventually be split into five 30-minute segments and be made into a Globo television series.
+Marighella will eventually be split into five 30-minute segments and made into a Globo television series.